What is National Service and how would it work as Sunak announces mandatory scheme

 What is mandatory National Service and how would it work as Rishi Sunak announces scheme

-What exactly are the Tories proposing and could teenagers could be arrested for refusing call-up?
+What exactly are the Tories proposing and could teenagers be arrested for refusing call-up?

 Rishi Sunak has announced that 18-year-olds would be made to do national service if the Tories win the general election.